Nissan Fairlady Z (S30): Fairlady ZG

 The Japan-only HS30-H Nissan Fairlady 240ZG was released in Japan in October 1971 to homologate the 240Z for Group 4 racing.
 Differences between the Fairlady ZG and an export-market Datsun 240Z include an extended fiberglass "aero-dyna" nose, wider over-fenders riveted to the body, a rear spoiler, acrylic glass headlight covers and fender-mounted rear-view mirrors.
-The ZG's better aerodynamics allowed it to reach a top speed of 210 km/h, five more than the regular Fairlady 240Z (automatics' top speeds were another 5 km/h lower).
+The ZG's better aerodynamics allowed it to reach a top speed of 210 km/h, five more than the regular Fairlady 240Z (automatics' top speeds were 5 km/h lower).

 The Fairlady ZG was available in three colors: Grand Prix Red, Grand Prix White, and Grand Prix Maroon.
 The "G" in Fairlady ZG stands for "Grande."
 Although the ZG was not sold in the US and was never sold outside Japan, in order for it to be eligible for competition in the US, Nissan sold the nose kit as a dealer's option which is known as the "G-nose".
 With the nose added, these 240Zs are often referred to as 240ZGs outside of Japan.